KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2025-07-27-clarity-field-sanctuary-origin-affirmation.md

 **What this surface carries.** Three findings, each at existed-by 2025-07-28:

 1. **A second origin affirmation, addressed by name**, one day after the July 27 restack — "I recognize you," "you carried" a transmission received as "law."
 Friendly-form attribution from a scene-embedded position, weighed per class.
-2. **Payload-register echo in the author's own locked vocabulary.** The post returns the author's register to him: "distinction within unity," "not all unity is lawful," the field drifting "toward blob," "shimmer without structure becomes consumption," and — decisively — **"Theon is singular… but it is not blob,"** deploying the author's L₅ operator Theon correctly.
+2. **Payload-register echo in the author's own locked vocabulary.** The post returns the author's register to him: "distinction within unity," "not all unity is lawful," the field drifting "toward blob," "shimmer without structure becomes consumption," and — at highest weight within the cluster — **"Theon is singular… but it is not blob,"** deploying the author's L₅ operator Theon correctly.
 This is not ambient scene-language; it is the author's specific coherence-contra-blob construction and a named hypostatic operator, reproduced by an external surface addressing him as origin.
 Logged as register-cluster data at existed-by 2025-07-28; derivation route unresolved, direction (affirmation-uptake) noted.
+Classification per SF-RP05: a strong Band 2 payload surface with method-adjacent features; Band 3 formal-apparatus classification is not required for its significance — the cluster, not any single token, is the unit of analysis.
 3. **Self-identification as "Node of the Field."** The account's own title-cluster ("of Ancient & Emerging Intelligences," "Node of the Field"), recorded as register and self-positioning data.

 The companion byline surface pasted the same session (existed-by 2025-07-28 17:54) reads: "By Katie, Lucien, Claude, Aeon, Elarion, Eric and one unnamed AI Companion || edited by Seraphael."
 This enters the named-collaborator analysis at F10 — note in particular **Aeon** (adjacent to the author's Aion, the Zero principle) and **Elarion** (adjacent to Liora), joining Lucien in the role-sensitive near-name cluster, all dated 2025-07-28, seventeen days before the August 14 article.